My best bujo tips to make journaling easier

 Or perhaps you have some reminder tasks for future monthly logs that you haven’t created yet and don’t know where to write them, or for a collection that you thought adding in the future.

 Well, post its or sticky notes are the best bullet journal hacks for these situations.

-Don’t make new pages or add irrelevant notes to your current log, just make temporary notes on a post it or use the sticky note as placeholder.
+Don’t make new pages or add irrelevant notes to your current log, just make temporary notes on a sticky or a post-it bullet journal note as a placeholder.

 Hack: Use sticky notes creatively as placeholders and reminders for temporary tasks or collection items.